Editor’s note: The article was updated in February 2018. Originally published in July 2017.

 - What obstacles are impeding my progress?

-The agenda of the meeting is to boost information sharing among your team members and therefore improve collaboration between the individuals.
+The continuous improvement meeting’s agenda is to boost information sharing among your team members and therefore improve collaboration between the individuals.
 A stand up can be considered successful if your team engages in discussions about how they can help each other during the day after the meeting is over.

 Due to the discomfort that standing in one place for a long time creates, these meetings have little chance to go off course and be prolonged for too long.
 The ideal length of such a meeting is between 5 and 15 minutes depending on the size of the team.